GFDRR/caribbean-rooftop-classification/README.md

 ```

 ## Acknowledgement
-This project builds on the work of the [Global Program for Resilient Housing](https://www.worldbank.org/en/topic/disasterriskmanagement/brief/global-program-for-resilient-housing) by the Work Bank.
+This project builds on the work of the [Global Program for Resilient Housing](https://www.worldbank.org/en/topic/disasterriskmanagement/brief/global-program-for-resilient-housing) by the World Bank.
 We thank Mike Fedak, Chris Williams, and Sarah Antos for their assistance in providing access to the datasets as well as the insightful discussions on the data landscape in the Caribbean.

 ## Citation
+If you find this repository useful, please consider giving a star ⭐ and citation 🦖:
 ```
 @article{tingzon2023mapping,
   title={Mapping Housing Stock Characteristics from Drone Images for Climate Resilience in the Caribbean},